Digidinc/Mydiv/docs/design/README.md

 - `user-flows.md` - User flows and journey documentation (planned)
 - `ui-components.md` - UI component specifications (planned)

+## Design Status

+The design documentation in this directory is currently in planning stage only.
+Implementation of frontend components has been postponed until the backend services are more mature.

-## Design System Overview
+## Design Principles

-The MyDivinations design system is built around the following principles:
+The MyDivinations design system will be built around the following principles:

-1. **Minimalist Interface** - Focused on content, reducing visual noise
+1. **Minimalist Interface** - Focus on content, reducing visual noise
-2. **Symbolic Representation** - Using visual symbols to convey archetypal meaning
+2. **Symbolic Representation** - Use visual symbols to convey archetypal meaning
 3. **Cosmic Palette** - Color scheme inspired by celestial elements
 4. **Responsive Design** - Mobile-first approach with adaptive layouts
 5. **Accessibility** - WCAG 2.1 Level AA compliance

-## Current Design Documents
+## Current Status

-The detailed design system documentation is currently available in:
-- `/GameDesign/Implementation/Design_System.md` - Comprehensive design guidelines
-- `/GameDesign/UX/Web_User_Onboarding_Flow.md` - User onboarding flow
+Design documentation is in planning stage only.
+Design implementation will begin after key backend functionality is in place.

+## Future Documentation

+When frontend development begins, the following will be addressed:

-## Color Palette
+### Color Palette

-- **Primary**: Deep Indigo (`#3730A3`) - Consciousness and insight
+- **Primary**: Deep Indigo - Consciousness and insight
-- **Secondary**: Teal (`#0D9488`) - Growth and transformation
+- **Secondary**: Teal - Growth and transformation
-- **Accent**: Dark Orange (`#C2410C`) - For important elements
+- **Accent**: Dark Orange - For important elements
 - **Neutrals**: Various shades from nearly white to deep charcoal

-## Typography
+### Typography
 - **Headings**: Raleway
 - **Body**: Inter
 - **Accent/Quotes**: Playfair Display

-## Component Design Approach
+### Component Design Approach

-Components follow these design principles:
-1. **Atomic Design Methodology** - Building from atoms to organisms
+- **Atomic Design Methodology** - Building from atoms to organisms
-2. **Consistent Interaction Patterns** - Predictable user interactions
+- **Consistent Interaction Patterns** - Predictable user interactions
-3. **Progressive Enhancement** - Core functionality works everywhere
+- **Progressive Enhancement** - Core functionality works everywhere
-4. **Visual Hierarchy** - Clear importance relationships between elements
+- **Visual Hierarchy** - Clear importance relationships between elements
-5. **Motion with Purpose** - Animation that enhances understanding
+- **Motion with Purpose** - Animation that enhances understanding

-## Migration Plan

-As part of the documentation reorganization, the current design documents will be migrated to this directory with standardized formatting.

 ---

-*Last Updated: March 17, 2025 | 09:55 PST*
+*Last Updated: March 17, 2025 | 10:10 PST*
 *MyDiv RIO*